gabyx/Githooks/README.md

 $ git hooks tools register dialog "./examples/tools/dialog"
 ```

-This will copy the tool to a centrally managed folder to execute when displaying user prompts.
+This will copy the tool to the Githooks install folderTO execute when displaying user prompts.
 The tool's interface is as follows.

 ```shell